Pokémon Gold and Silver: New features

 While Pokémon Gold and Silver retain the basic mechanics of capturing, battling, and evolving introduced in Pokémon Red and Blue, new features were added.
 A time system was introduced using a real-time internal clock that keeps track of the current time and day of the week.
 Certain events, including Pokémon appearances, are influenced by this feature.
 New items were added, with some designed to exploit a new mechanic: Pokémon being able to hold items.
 A new type of item able to be held was the berry, which comes in varieties and can restore health or cure status effects.
 Other held items can give boosts to the Pokémon during battle.
 More specialized Poké Balls were introduced, which make Pokémon catching easier in certain situations.
 A new item called the Pokégear was introduced, functioning as a watch, map, radio, and phone, allowing the player to call other characters who offer their phone number.
 Trainers will call for a rematch and others will call about rare Pokémon that can be caught in a certain area.

-The games introduce Raikou, Entei, and Suicune, some new types of legendary Pokémon that wander around Johto, changing locations frequently.
-They can be tracked by the Pokédex once encountered, and will always attempt to flee, but will retain HP loss.
-In addition, there is the possibility of encountering a shiny Pokémon, which have a different coloration than normal Pokémon of their species, and appear very rarely.
-Two new Pokémon types were added, the Steel-type and the Dark-type.
+The games introduce Raikou, Entei, and Suicune, some new types of legendary Pokémon that wander around Johto, changing locations frequently in a process known as Roaming Pokémon.
+They can be tracked by the Pokédex's habitat feature once encountered, and will always attempt to flee, but will retain HP loss.
+In addition, there is the possibility of encountering a shiny Pokémon, which have a different coloration than normal Pokémon of their species, and appear very rarely, around 1 in 8192 for games until Pokémon X and Y. Two new Pokémon types were added, the Steel-type and the Dark-type.
 Steel-type Pokémon are immune to Poison-type moves, and they have very high defense and resistance to other types, while Dark-type Pokémon are immune to Psychic-type moves and are strong against Psychic-type Pokémon (which provides an offensive strategy, formerly absent against Psychic-types), as well as having few weaknesses.
 In Gold and Silver, new moves were added, but Pokémon knowing these moves are not allowed to be traded to the first generation games.
 To solve this, a move deleter was introduced, capable of erasing moves known by the Pokémon.
 Another major change was the splitting of the "Special" stat into "Special Attack" and "Special Defense", which increased aspects of strategy.